CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 4. A message will ask to confirm the operation, which can take up to 30 minutes.

 You can unpause the virtual desktop at any time from the same page.
-Also, in this case, the restart processes can take up to 30 minutes.
+Also, in this case, the restart processes can take up to 30 minutes:

+2. On the SD Desktop homepage, click on _Go To SD Desktop Management_;

+3. Here, under _Available desktops_  select the correct virtual desktop, and in the same raw, on the right side, click on _Resume_.

 !!!
 Note
     Restarting a paused desktop is only possible for active CSC projects with available billing units.

 [![Desktop-volume](images/desktop/pause.png)](images/desktop/pause.png)

 ### Rebooting or rebuilding a desktop